 When something needs to be run in the cloud then another engine in the cloud would run that data.
 The storage and design of the ETL movement are hosted by the cloud ETL vendor but the engine that processes the commands can sit in multiple locations.

 The process of merging data from various sources into a single view is known as data integration.
-Starting from mapping, ingestion, cleansing, and transforming to a destination sink, and making data valuable and actionable for the individual who accesses it.
+Starting from mapping, ingestion, cleansing, transforming to a destination sink, and making data valuable and actionable for the individual who accesses it.

 Talend offers strong data integration tools for performing ETL processes.
-As data integration is a complex and slow process, talend solves the problem by completing the integration jobs 10x faster than manual programming with a very low cost.
+As data integration is a complex and slow process, talent solves the problem by completing the integration jobs 10x faster than manual programming with a very low cost.

 Talend data integration has two versions they are: